Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Regular morphisms}

-A morphisms $f:Y\to X$ of schemes is called {\em regular} if it is flat and has geometrically regular fibers.
-For morphisms of finite type regularity is equivalent to smoothness, so it can be viewed as a generalization of smoothness to morphism not necessarily of finite type.
-A homomorphism of algebras $f:A\to B$ is {\em regular} if $\Spec(f)$ is regular.
+Following \cite[$\rm IV_2$, 6.8.1]{ega} we call a morphism of schemes $f\:Y\to X$ {\em regular} if it is flat and has geometrically regular fibers (in particular, the fibers are locally noetherian).
+For morphisms of finite type regularity is equivalent to smoothness, so it can be viewed as a generalization of smoothness to morphisms not necessarily of finite type.
+A homomorphism of rings $f\:A\to B$ is {\em regular} if $\Spec(f)$ is regular.

 \begin{rem} (i) We remark that Hironaka uses the notion of universally regular morphisms instead of regular morphisms reserving the notion of regularity to what we call reg morphisms below.
-However, our definition of regularity is the standard definition, see for example \cite{Mat}.
+However, our definition of regularity is the standard one.

-(ii) Let us temporarily say that a morphism $f:Y\to X$ is {\em reg} if it is flat and has regular fibers.
+(ii) Let us temporarily say that a morphism $f\:Y\to X$ is {\em reg} if it is flat and has regular fibers.
 Then a morphism is regular in our sense if and only if it is universally reg.

 (iii) It seems that reg morphisms are not worth a study (and a special name).
-For example, one can easily construct an example of a flat family of integral curves over $\bfA^1_{\bfF_p}$ where the general fiber is regular but all closed fibers are singular. \end{rem}
+For example, one can easily construct an example of a flat family of integral curves over $\bfA^1_{\bfF_p}$ such that the general fiber is regular but all closed fibers are singular. \end{rem}